 12. How’s your patent protection?

 Very good.
-We have four issued patents for this technology, plus eight more pending in the U.S. and four pending worldwide.
+We have three issued U.S. patents for this technology, six additional patents to issue within months, and more pending in the U.S. and internationally.
 Our patent counsel is ensuring that we have overlapping coverage for every aspect of the technology and for a number of identified “use cases.”